aws/aws-cdk/packages/aws-cdk-lib/aws-eks/adr/eks-v2.md

   Only after I manually deleted the security group, the VPC succesfully deletes and the stack as well.

   Note that I was able to delete the ENI's before deleting the security group, so they don't depend on the security group.

+  A solution might be to create a custom resource that forcefully deletes the lingering ENI's, either before cluster deletion, or after lambda deletion.
+  ENI's can be filtered by interface type "Lambda".

 ## Resources